 Explore it on Goodreads or Amazon.

-Other books by this author include Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Four short stories with one in the De Piaget series, two in the MacLeod series, and the fourth in both De Piaget and MacLeod.
 Both series intertwine with historical paranormal romance and time travel into Scotland.